-Pacific Northwest winters are mild compared to a lot of other climates, but that doesn’t mean they don’t present their own challenges and dangers to our pets.
-While we’re lucky to live in an area where we only get one or two large snowfalls or systems of freezing temperatures, that doesn’t mean we can fully relax and assume our furry friends have nothing to worry about.
+Pacific Northwest winters are mild compared to a lot of other climates, where we only get one or two large snowfalls or systems of freezing temperatures, but that doesn’t mean we can fully relax and assume our furry friends have nothing to worry about.
 We’re dedicated to taking great care of your pets in the cold weather, and that extends beyond our appointments.
 Here are 7 tips you can use to keep them safe when they’re in your care.

-It may seem obvious, but you don’t want to be shaving your dog in the winter!
 If you’ve got a short-haired dog, especially a smaller breed, a coat that provides coverage of the belly is recommended to keep them warm.
-However, less obvious may be that long-haired dogs actually do need to continue getting occasional trims to make sure they’re not getting ice balls, salt/de-icing chemicals, or other irritants matted in their hair which may cause skin irritation.
+Less obvious may be that long-haired dogs actually do need to continue getting occasional trims to make sure they’re not getting ice balls, salt/de-icing chemicals, or other irritants matted in their hair which may cause ice balls or skin irritation, especially the hairs between the foot pads.
+Also, keep a good supply of protectants for their toes on hand.
+Cold weather, ice, snow and salt on sidewalks can cause cracking and damage to their feet, so products like Musher’s Secret or PawTection will help protect, moisturize and provide traction too.

-While those of us with swimming pups may know that a pup taking an involuntary dip in winter water is a problem to watch out for, it is just one, but not the only way, for a dog to come down with two very dangerous winter conditions: frostbite and hypothermia.
-Frostbite is less common, so we’ll go over that briefly: Just like with us, frostbite happens when the body gets too cold, and pulls warmth from limbs and edges of the body into the center to stay warm.
-Here’s a great article about Frostbite and what to look for.
+Just like with us, frostbite happens when the body gets too cold, and pulls warmth from limbs and edges of the body into the center to stay warm.
+Here’s some more detailed information about Frostbite and what to look for.

 More common, and much more dangerous, is hypothermia.
 Hypothermia is caused by low body temperature, and happens faster to animals in poor health or with reduced circulation.
-Here’s a great article about Hypothermia and what to look out for.
+Here’s a useful guide about Hypothermia and what to look out for.
 Your vet will assess what kind of damage has been done, and take the necessary steps to treat them.

 If you’ve got a furry feline friend, do your best to make sure that they don’t have access to wherever you keep your car!
-Cats have been known to curl up against recently-turned off car engines to stay warm.
-Cats will curl up just about anywhere that’s warm and cozy!
-If you’re uncertain of if your cat has access to where you keep your car, be sure to check beneath the car, honk the horn, or knock on the hood to scare them out of their warm and dangerous hiding place.
+Cats will curl up just about anywhere that’s warm and cozy, including recently-turned off car engines.
+Check beneath the car, honk the horn, or knock on the hood to scare them out of their warm and dangerous hiding place.

-Just like our advice for the summer—if it’s too hot for you, it’s probably too cold for your pet—the same applies in the winter: if it’s too cold for you, it’s probably too cold for your pet.
-It’s best to keep them inside as often as possible, except for bathroom breaks or responsible-length walks.
+If it’s too cold for you, it’s probably too cold for your pet.
 Never leave your pets outside in cold weather, where they can freeze, get disoriented, or worse.
 Cars are also a death trap in the winter—while they retain heat in the summer, they act as a refrigerator, holding in the cold in the winter.
-Honestly, a good rule of thumb is just never to leave your pet in your car alone.